AnusreeKS/Python/README.md

 Various problems like finding factorial, calculating required results from user input and categorising the results and printing the result, reversing a number, printing a required series etc are done with conditional and looping statements.

+## Assignment 4 - Functions
+     This file contains code that is written to deeply understand the use of UserDefined Functions as well as Built -in Functions in python

+### Contents

+1) Explains that len(), a built-in function in Python, which returns the number of elements in objects like lists, tuples, strings, etc
+2) Defining and Using a Simple Function (greet()).
+The greet() function, defines  a function that takes a name as input and prints a greeting.
+3) max_list() is a user defined function to find the maximum value from a user given list of numbers.
+The try and except blocks are used for exception handling.
+   It handle errors from the user end if they are not inputing a number list.
+4)A code to differentiate between global and local variables in Python.
+5) Code to explain how we can set a default value to a variable in a UDF in Python.